November 23, 2022 | Ladman Studios | Guides

 Traditionally speaking 12 months is what it normally should take you to plan your wedding.
 So as soon as you have decided on a date I would start to look at wedding photographers as popular date fill up quickly on their calendar.
 I have an entire blog dedicated to this topic.
 You can check that out here.

-If your photographer is local to your wedding location, travel is often factored in.
+If your photographer is local to your wedding location, travel can often be factored in.
 But if they come outside their coverage zone, IE, state, or large city, be prepared to have this additional cost added in.
-Usually, this is up to $2 a mile or more.
-And if they’re flying out, you’ll be paying for their airfare, a place to crash, and an extra travel fee.
+If their is flying out, you’ll be paying for their airfare, a place to crash, and an extra travel fee.
 Every photographer is different, so make sure to ask them on your consultation.

 While it’s not required or included in their collection, it’s a nice gesture to show your appreciation.
 Think of it as a bonus for all their hard work on your wedding day.
 It’s suggested setting aside around $100 to $200 for a tip, if you are feeling inclined to do so.
 And, as an extra thank-you, don’t forget to leave a glowing review online for your photographer.
 They’ll appreciate it!